patshaughnessy/patshaughnessy.github.io/posts/2021-11-29-find-your-languages-primitives.markdown

 <img src="http://patshaughnessy.net/assets/2021/11/29/primitive5.png"><br/>

-I won’t pretend to understand all the details here, but if you’re curious what this code does - how my compiled Crystal program actually retrieves a value from an array - here are a few highlights you can look for:
+I won’t pretend to understand all the details here, but if you’re curious about what this code does - how my compiled Crystal program actually retrieves a value from an array - here are a few highlights you can look for:

 <img src="http://patshaughnessy.net/assets/2021/11/29/assembly-table.svg"><br/>

-If you’re curious about x86 assembly language, I wrote an article a few years ago explaining some of the basics: [Learning to Read x86 Assembly Language](https://patshaughnessy.net/2016/11/26/learning-to-read-x86-assembly-language).
+If you’d like to learn more about x86 assembly language, I wrote an article a few years ago explaining some of the basics: [Learning to Read x86 Assembly Language](https://patshaughnessy.net/2016/11/26/learning-to-read-x86-assembly-language).

 ## Understand the Primitives of the Language You Are Using